xtrm0/csd-blog/website/content/2021/collaborative-data-design.md

 TODO: citations to blog posts (Figma, LWW one?) mentioning need to customize conflict resolution?
 Seems obviously important for any serious product.

+TODO: mention that conflict resolution becomes more important if you have extended message delivery times (e.g. entering data in the field)?

 This blog post will instead teach you how to design CRDTs from the ground up.
 I'll present a few simple CRDTs that are obviously correct (no mathematical proofs involved), plus ways to compose them together into complicated whole-app CRDTs that are still obviously correct.
 I'll also present principles of CRDT design that should help guide you through the process.
+To cap it off, we'll design a CRDT for a collaborative spreadsheet.

 Ultimately, I hope that you will gain not just an understanding of some existing CRDT designs, but also the confidence to tweak them and create your own.

-## Other Approaches
+## Related Work

 The approach described in this blog post is my own unique way of thinking about CRDTs.
-I'm not aware of existing works that explain things precisely this way, although (TODO: composition papers) describe CRDT composition techniques.

-Some more traditional approaches:
-1. TODO: commutativity approach.
-Proof is barrier to entry (hard to invent new ones or tweak, if not a math/CRDT person already); not always clear what they're doing, hence might not be what you expect (e.g. semidirect).
+More traditional approaches fall into three categories:

+### Other Approach 1
+**Describe the implementation** in pseudocode: what message the CRDT sends when a user performs an operation, and how all users process the message.
+Then mathematically prove that the effects of concurrent (simultaneous) messages "commute", i.e., processing them in either order gives the same result, guaranteeing consistency.
+This works, but it is tricky to adapt to new data structures or apps---the "prove" step serves as a barrier entry for non-math/CRDT folks, and it is hard to model a complex app this way.
+TODO: cites: summary papers, JSON, semidirect, ?

+> Imagine designing a spreadsheet CRDT: there's a lot of possible operations, and you need to prove that every pair of them commutes!
+Also, if one user spends a day making offline edits and then syncs up, how would you guarantee that the answer is not just consistent but also "reasonable"?

+### Other Approach 2
+**Describe the semantics** directly: what the user-facing state is, as a function of the complete operation history (including info on which messages were concurrent vs. happened in sequence).
+This lets you abstract away the details of particular implementations or optimizations, and if done right, it can make intuitively clear what the CRDT is doing and why it's consistent.
+Also, composition techniques exist (TODO: cite HO Patterns papers; check semidirect related work for more)---those are the closest related work for this blog post.
+However, even with those techniques, defining semantic functions is tricky, especially for complex apps.
+TODO: cites: Burckhardt paper, pure op-based

-2. TODO: direct semantics approach (Burckhardt paper, pure op-based).
-Hard to do; if I gave you a causal history of spreadsheet ops, could you tell me what the answer is supposed to be?
-(Illustrate with DAG?)
+TODO: figure showing DAG of spreadsheet ops.
+Caption: Given this history of spreadsheet ops with some concurrent operations, can you tell me what the result should be?
-3. TODO: derive from sequential specifications.
-OpSets, Riley paper, other similar paper, SECROs.
-Misses out on ability to make choices; not clear what it's doing (Riley = complicated, OpSets, SECROs = mysterious).

-TODO: semantics vs implementation.
-Commutativity & sequential approaches combines the two, sometimes to the detriment of semantics comprehensibility/usability (e.g. Riak observed-resets, OpSets, semidirect).
-Causal history approach does just semantics, but in an abstract way (becomes hard to tell what will happen given a history of ops; only for the mathematically inclined, e.g., set and notation heavy).
-I advocate establishing semantics first using my approach (which doubles as a first implementation and is designed to be fully legible), then if necessary, optimize with a construction that you can prove (or experimentally verify) is equivalent to the original - good practice for optimization in general.
-E.g. counter-as-unique-set (here) vs as literal counter - give with collaborative app example.
+### Other Approach 3
+**Derive CRDTs automatically** from ordinary data structure specifications.
+This can be the easiest approach for the developer when it succeeds, and it can work even for complex apps.
+However, in my view, it removes an important piece of developer agency, by restricting your ability to decide (and understand) how concurrent operations interact.
+TODO: cites: OpSets, Riley paper, other similar paper, SECROs.

-# Network Model
+# CRDT Model

-TODO: broadcast messaging, arbitrary delays/reordering; causal order & causal order delivery; two definitions of correctness (direct SEC; commuting concurrent ops).
-For our designs, either verification is trivial.
+I'll describe basic CRDTs using the following model.
+For each user-facing operation, the CRDT has two functions:
+1. A function called by the operating user, which outputs a message but does not modify the CRDT's state.
+The message is then broadcast to all users.
+2. A function called by each user (including the operator) when they receive the message, which inputs the message and modifies that user's state accordingly.

+The end result is that each user's state reflects the operation.

+TODO: figure: lifetime of an operation.

+The network requirement for message delivery is **reliable causal broadcast**.
+This means:
+- Every message sent by one user is eventually delivered to every other user, possibly after an unbounded delay (*reliable broadcast*).
+- Users receive messages **in causal order**.
+This means that if a user sends a message $m$ after receiving or sending a message $m'$, then all users delay receiving $m$ until after receiving $m'$.

+Receiving messages in causal order helps prevent confusing situations, like a user receiving a comment on a post before receiving the post itself, which would otherwise make CRDT design more difficult.
+It is the strongest order that can be enforced without extra round-trips between users, e.g., using [vector clocks](https://en.wikipedia.org/wiki/Vector_clock).

+More generally, the **causal order** is the partial order $<$ on operations defined by: if a user performed an operation $o$ after receiving or sending the message for an operation $o'$, then $o' < o$.
+If two operations are incomparable under the causal order (neither $o' < o$ nor $o < o'$), then they are **concurrent**.
+From the CRDT's perspective, concurrent operations happen simultaneously, and different users might receive them in different orders.

+> Many authors define the causal order as the transitive closure of $<$ as we have defined it.
+Since we assume messages are delivered in causal order, the two definitions are equivalent.

+A CRDT is correct/consistent if two users see the same state whenever they have received the same messages, even if they received concurrent messages in different orders.

+Normally, CRDT correctness requires a mathematical proof---either that concurrent operations commute ([Other Approach 1](TODO)) or that the CRDT is a function of its causally-ordered operation history ([Other Approach 2](TODO)).
+For the CRDTs in this blog post, their correctness will be obvious enough in either model that I won't bother giving explicit proofs.

+## Semantics vs Implementation

+I'll describe most CRDTs in terms of an implementation, because I find implementations easier to explain.
+However, my real goal is to describe their semantics: what happens when users perform various operations, possibly concurrently.
+If you can find alternate implementations that have the same behavior but are more efficient, then by all means, use those instead.

+> For example, using the techniques in this post, you would model a counter CRDT (TODO: use case?) as a set of "increment" operations, where the state is the size of the set.
+You can optimize this by instead just storing the current value, incrementing it each time you receive an "increment" message.

+My advice for designing optimized CRDTs is:
+- First, design a simple, unoptimized CRDT that has the best possible semantics, using the techniques in this blog post.
+- Then, if needed, make an optimized implementation and prove (or verify through testing) that it is equivalent to the unoptimized CRDT.

+If you try to make an optimized implementation from scratch, you risk running into [Other Approach 1](TODO)'s pitfalls, or making a CRDT with confusing behavior.
+(TODO: ref JSON todo-list figure, Riak observed-resets, semidirect---I'm guilty of this too?).

 # Basic Designs